 Key Metrics Overview

-Split: A speed metric, measured by how much time it takes you to row 500m.
+Split: This is a speed metric and measures how long it takes you to row 500m.
 The lower your split time, the faster you’re rowing.
-Split times serve as a good benchmark to measure your pace and improvement over time (you can think of it as “running an X-minute mile” and trying to lower that as you improve).
+Split times serves as a good benchmark to measure your pace and improvement overtime.
+You can think of it as running a X-minute mile and trying to lower as you improve.

-Intensity Zones: Intensity Zones represent your effort relative to your output.
-They reflect your speed, as well as your endurance, at 4 levels of intensity: Paddle, Steady, Race, and Sprint.
-Intensity zones are defined as ranges of split times, and are personalized to you.
+Intensity Zones: This represents your effort relative to your output.
+Intensity zones are defined as ranges of split times and are personalized to you.
+They reflect your speed and endurance at 4 levels of intensity: Paddle, Steady, Race, and Sprint.

 SPM (Strokes Per Minute): A cadence metric, measured by the number of strokes you take per minute.

 BPM (Beats Per Minute): A measurement of your heart rate.
 This metric will only populate if you have a heart rate monitor connected.

 Calories: An estimated amount of energy your body expends during the course of a workout, measured in calories (or kCals).